 Registry and file settings will maintain the values applied through policy until that setting is set to other values.

 Filtering security settings based on group membership

-You can also decide what users or groups will or will not have a Group Policy Object applied to them regardless of what computer they have logged onto by denying them either the Apply Group Policy or Read permission on that Group Policy Object.
+You can also decide what users or groups will or won't have a Group Policy Object applied to them regardless of what computer they've signed into by denying them either the Apply Group Policy or Read permission on that Group Policy Object.
 Both of these permissions are needed to apply Group Policy.

-Security Configuration and Analysis provides the ability to import and export security templates into or from a database.
+Security Configuration and Analysis enables import and export of security templates into or from a database.

 If you have made any changes to the analysis database, you can save those settings by exporting them into a template.
-The export feature provides the ability to save the analysis database settings as a new template file.
+The export feature enables saving the analysis database settings as a new template file.
 This template file can then be used to analyze or configure a system, or it can be imported to a Group Policy Object.